Spring 2026 Course Syllabus

 • Students with excused absences must contact the instructor before or immediately after the deadline to arrange a make-up exam.

-• Exams will consist of multiple-choice, true/false, fill-in-the-blank, and essay questions.
+• Exams will consist of multiple-choice and true/false questions.

 Late Work Policy